NickWells/golem/README.md

 This is a collection of useful go packages.
 The packages are all documented and mostly have comprehensive tests.

+DEPRECATED - this is superseded by the individual packages

 ## packages
 * param is a replacement for the go flag package that adds the ability to check the supplied values and much more
 * check collects some standard checks that can be applied to params